Undergraduate Program Computer Application Minor

 Our location in Portland provides students with the unique opportunity to study the geology of the Pacific Northwest, from extinct and active volcanoes to landslides, the Columbia River flood basalts to glaciers atop Mount Hood, and tsunami deposits along the coast.
 You won't have to go far to gain new insights about our past, present, and future.

 You’ll learn from and work alongside our faculty who are leading researchers in the field of geology.
 Their areas of expertise include volcanology, geochemistry, structural geology, urban systems, glaciology, hydrogeology, meteorites, and planetary science, and active tectonics.
 PSU's research computing unit can provide you with access and support to geospatial servers and mapping software.
 PSU’s geology research facilities include surveying equipment, scanning and transmission electron microscopes, a teaching laboratory with sensors and data loggers, and a web-based data clearinghouse with regional geoscience data.

 You can get involved with our student clubs, including CoRiBa and chapters of the Association of Environmental and Engineering Geologists and the Association of Petroleum Geologists.
 Learn about geology and related topics outside the classroom, listen to invited speakers, explore careers in geology, and go on field trips and hikes.

 What can I do with a Minor in Computer Application?

-The minor in computer applications with an emphasis in geosciences provides you with a foundation to solve spatial or quantitative problems about Earth's complex systems and its distribution of resources, environments and hazards.
-You can use the minor to find work with government agencies and industry, including mineral, oil and gas companies, or use it as preparation for graduate studies in GIS, geoinformatics or a related field.
+The minor in computer applications with an emphasis in geosciences provides you with a foundation to solve spatial or quantitative problems about Earth's complex systems and its distribution of resources, environments, and hazards.
+You can use the minor to find work with government agencies and industries, including mineral, oil and gas companies, or use it as preparation for graduate studies in GIS, geoinformatics, or a related field.

 - G 324 Data Management and Analysis